amalad/ANN_Assignment/README.md

 Following are the training and testing lists to be used for each task:

 1. Face Recognizer: The training file for this task is “straighteven_train.list” and the testing files are “straighteven_test1.list” and “straighteven_test2.list”.
-2. ṭPose Recognizer: The training file for this task is “all_train.list” and the testing files are “all_test1.list” and “all_test2.list”.
+2. Pose Recognizer: The training file for this task is “all_train.list” and the testing files are “all_test1.list” and “all_test2.list”.
-Sunglasses Recognizer: The training file for this task is “straightrnd_train.list” and the testing files are “straightrnd_test1.list” and “straightrnd_test2.list”.
+3. Sunglasses Recognizer: The training file for this task is “straightrnd_train.list” and the testing files are “straightrnd_test1.list” and “straightrnd_test2.list”.

 #Results: